 Let’s talk about my room, a superior double on the fourth floor.
 It came with a view of the beautiful Porta Nuova train station just across the street.
 Here’s the view from my balcony.

 The high ceilings in the room were perfect for the canopy over the bed, which really made the room feel quite royal, indeed!
 I was literally walking on art in my room as the floor was a gorgeous mosaic made from pieces of stone found in the Po River.

 Built in the late 1800s, many of the rooms have been decorated in this classic, royal style, while others have been updated to a more modern look.
-I loved my accommodations for its style, view and cleanliness.
+I loved my accommodation for its style, view and cleanliness.
 It was a lovely haven to come back to after sightseeing around the wonderful city of Turin.